raganwald/javascript-allonge/manuscript/markdown/Functions/args-again.md

     plus(2,3)
       //=> 5

-Although `arguments` looks like an array, it isn't an array:[^pojo] It's more like an object[^pojo] that happens to bind some values to properties with names that look like integers starting with zero:
+Although `arguments` looks like an array, it isn't an array: It's more like an object[^pojo1] that happens to bind some values to properties with names that look like integers starting with zero:

     function args (a, b) {
       return arguments